 – Folk tell me you can cross over to the living.

 Again, choose words your character would use.
 Think about the times they live in, the knowledge they have, their cultural references.

 – Wanted his skull did he?

 A good way to make dialogue come alive is to cut as many words as possible and see how you can arrange what’s left.

 If you’re not happy cutting a word completely, you can always use an abbreviation.

 – for those as don’t know

 Play around with how each character strings together a sentence.
-Most of us don’t use the King’s English.
+Most of us don’t use the Queen’s English.